-The results of this year's final model run are consistent with those of the previous years (model introduced in 2006).
+The model did have a tendency to be too optimistic regarding the final years during the stock decline 2010 to 2014 (Fig. 6), but all of these were well inside the updated estimated probability distributions the following year.
+The model did however underestimate the 2018 and 2019 increases.
+Otherwise, the results of this year's final model run are largely consistent with those of the previous years (model introduced in 2006).
 Some of the parameters showed high linear correlations (Table 3).
 These correlations meant that a large number of iterations were needed to secure a complete representation of the posterior distributions.
 The sampler was therefore set to do 5 million iterations.
 Only each 500th value of the sampled chains for the model parameters was stored and used for further analyses in order to remove within chain autocorrelation (Fig. 2).
 After 50 stored iterations (25000 actual iterations) the sampler had converged to the target distribution (Fig. 3) leaving 9950 samples for each parameter for the final analysis.

 The model was able to produce a reasonable simulation of the observed data (Fig. 4).
 The probabilities of getting more extreme observations than the realised ones given in the data series on stock size were generally inside the 90% confidence limits i.e. the observations did not lie in the extreme tails of their posterior distributions (0.05<pr<0.95 in Table 4).
-The CPUE series was mostly better estimated than the survey series - survey 2 showed some variation that was poorly captured in particular in the early-1990s.
+The CPUE series was mostly better estimated than the survey series except for the two most recent years.
+Survey 2 showed some variation that was poorly captured in particular in the early-1990s.
 Otherwise no major problems in capturing the variability of the data were detected.

-For the parameters K and P_0 the posterior distributions tended to approximate the input priors (Fig. 5).
-The prior for the "initial" shrimp stock biomass (P_0) was slightly informative giving credit to near "virgin stock conditions" at the start of the series in 1969.
-Making this prior low-informative by giving P_0 a uniform prior between 0 and 2 have previously been shown to have little or no effects on the posterior of other parameters in the model - except for the first 9-10 years of P (relative biomass).
-After this period series with different P_0 -priors converge (Hvingel 2006).
+For the parameters K and $P_0$ the posterior distributions tended to approximate the input priors (Fig. 5).
+The prior for the "initial" shrimp stock biomass ( $P_0$ ) was slightly informative giving credit to near "virgin stock conditions" at the start of the series in 1969.
+Making this prior low-informative by giving $P_0$ a uniform prior between 0 and 2 have previously been shown to have little or no effects on the posterior of other parameters in the model - except for the first 9-10 years of P (relative biomass).
+After this period series with different $P_0$ -priors converge (Hvingel 2006).
 The model was having problems estimating absolute stock size.
 Therefore, K also could not be well estimated from the data alone and its posterior will depend somewhat on the chosen prior.
 For the estimates of relative stock size relaxing the K-prior did not have much effect (Hvingel 2007) except for a slight increase in uncertainty.
 However, the posterior for MSY is sensitive as K is correlated with MSY: in particular, the right-hand side of the posterior distribution is widened while the left-hand side seem pretty well determined by the data.

-The median survey catchabilities, q_R , q{Ru} and q_E , were in the range of 9-23% (Table 5).
+The median survey catchabilities, $q_R$ , $q{Ru}$ and $q_E$ , were in the range of 12-31% (Table 5).
 The estimated CVs of survey 2 and 3 had a median at about 17% while the CV of survey 1 was double that at 0.33.
-The CV of the CPUE series was lowest at 13%.
-The process error, \mathbb{Z}p , had a median of 19%.
+The CV of the CPUE series was lowest at 14%.
+The process error, $\mathbb{Z}p$ , had a median of 20%.